 - Provide a title for the integration, such as "Bitbucket".
 From the Integration Type drop down, search for Atlassian Bitbucket Pipelines, then press Add Integration.

 - You will be taken back to the Integrations tab showing the newly added integration.
 Click the name of the Atlassian Bitbucket Pipelines integration you created above.

-- From this screen, highlight and copy the Integration URL value.
+- From this screen, copy the Integration URL value.
 This will be needed when you configure webhooks in your Bitbucket account.

 The remaining configuration resides on the Bitbucket side, through the Bitbucket user interface.
 You will be adding webhooks that will send failure information to PagerDuty.

 - Open the repository you want to integrate with PagerDuty.
 From the left side navigation, open Settings.

 - Click Webhooks from the Workflow sub-heading, followed by Add Webhook.

 - Provide a title, then paste the PagerDuty URL you copied from the above steps.

 - Change the Triggers radio option to Choose from a full list of triggers.

 - Under Repository, select Build status updated